moritzgloeckl/overleaf-sync/README.md

 ### Syncing
 ```
-moritz@github:~/test$ ols [-s/--sync -l/--local-only -r/--remote-only --store-path -p/--path]
+moritz@github:~/test$ ols [-l/--local-only -r/--remote-only --store-path -p/--path --olignore]
 ```

 Just calling `ols` will two-way sync your project.
 When there are changes both locally and remotely you will be asked which file to keep.
 Using the `-l` or `-r` option you can specify to either sync local project files to Overleaf only or Overleaf files to local ones only respectively.
 The option `--store-path` specifies the path of the cookie file created by the `login` command.
 If you did not change its path you do not need to specify this argument.
 The `-p/--path` option allows you to specify a different sync folder than the one you're calling `ols` from.
+The `--olignore` option allows you to specifify the path of `.olignore` file which works exactly like `.gitignore`.

 Sample Output: